Suzyn Waldman: Early years (1987–2001)

+Waldman hosted the WFAN midday show from May 2000 until November 2001, when she resigned her position to join the newly-formed YES Network.

+New York Yankees (1987–present)

+Having covered the team since 1987, from 1995 until 2001, she was a play-by-play announcer for the Yankees' local TV broadcasts on WPIX, which made her the second woman to serve in that capacity on TV for a major league team, after Gayle Gardner in 1993.
+Waldman was the clubhouse reporter for the YES Network's Yankees pre- and post-game shows, the clubhouse reporter, and also did play-by-play for the network, between 2002 and 2004.
+Her play-by-play role was significantly reduced over the course of her three years at YES, as the network felt she was more suited for a studio role.

+Yankees Radio Network (2005–present)

+Following the 2004 American League Championship Series Charley Steiner left the Yankees radio booth to join the Los Angeles Dodgers, and Waldman was hired to join John Sterling.
+She made her debut in a spring training game on March 6, 2005 as the first female radio broadcaster in the franchise's history.
+According to the Yankees, Waldman was major league baseball's first full-time female color commentator.
+She has been the regular color commentator and analyst for radio broadcasts ever since.
+She called the Yankees' victory in the 2009 World Series, becoming the first woman to broadcast the Fall Classic.

-Following the 2013 season, the Yankees moved their radio rights from WCBS to WFAN, and announced that Waldman and John Sterling would return for their tenth year together in the broadcast booth.
+Following the 2013 season, the Yankees moved their radio rights from WCBS to WFAN, and announced that Waldman and Sterling would return for their tenth year together in the broadcast booth.
 She signed a two-year contract extension in February 2016 that ran through the 2017 season.

 On December 16, 2017, Waldman signed a contract through the 2018 season.
-She is currently under contract through the 2025 season.
+She is currently under contract through the 2026 season.

 From June 29–30, 2019, Waldman called the first MLB games played in Europe, when the Yankees played the Red Sox in London.

 On September 9, 2023, Waldman hosted a "Question-and-Answer" event with the 1998 Yankees at the team's annual Old Timers' Day, which was held in lieu of the traditional exhibition game.
+She called the 2024 World Series alongside Sterling, as the Yankees lost to the Los Angeles Dodgers in five games.

-In 2025, Waldman began calling games with Dave Sims following Sterling’s retirement.
+In 2025 Waldman began calling games with Dave Sims, following Sterling's retirement.

+Waldman also hosts the Yankees pre-game show on WFAN.

 Her long association with the Yankees has earned her the nickname "Ma Pinstripe" from New York Daily News writer Bob Raissman.